AlibabaCloudDocs/icms_mqtt/intl.en-US/Quick Start/Quick start guide.md

 The resources include:

--   AliwareMQ for IoT Instance \(for maintaining client connections and forwarding messages\)
+-   Message Queue for MQTT Instance \(for maintaining client connections and forwarding messages\)
 -   Message storage instance \(for message storage, and only RocketMQ instances are currently supported\)
 -   Topic \(level-1 topic for message sending and subscription, that is, the parent topic\)
 -   Group ID \(for client identification\)